taariqismail1/site/_posts/2021-11-17-Storyworthy.md

 ---
 title: 34.
-Storytelling: some lessons
+Storytelling, some lessons
 subtitle: The skill that's never taught
 description: Summary of Matthew Dick's Storyworthy on storytelling
 ---